 1. Missouri

-5. New Jersey
+2. New Jersey

 Later, in 2020, New Jersey voted to legalize recreational weed as well, making marijuana completely legal in the state.
 Since legalizing cannabis for recreational purposes, New Jersey has been scrambling to form a Cannabis Commission that will be able to regulate the market.

-In 2022, Gov. Murphy signed the New Jersey Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization (CREAMM) Act to legalize the sale and use of recreational marijuana.
+In 2022, Governor Murphy signed the New Jersey Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization (CREAMM) Act to legalize the sale and use of recreational marijuana.
 This act allows New Jersey residents aged 21 and over to purchase recreational marijuana at any licensed dispensary within the state.

 In addition to legalizing recreational marijuana, the CREAMM Act also decriminalizes marijuana possession, requiring law enforcement and state courts to wipe marijuana-related offenses from citizens’ criminal records.
 It also calls for the State Legislature to put revenue from marijuana sales toward financial support initiatives for individuals in Impact Zones — communities disproportionally affected by the War on Drugs.

 Recreational marijuana sales in New Jersey are subject to the state’s 6.625% sales tax.
 Like Maine, Alaska, Colorado and Nevada, New Jersey imposes a weight-based excise tax on recreational marijuana.
+As of January 2023, New Jersey has also enacted the Social Equity Excise Fee, which means Class 1 license holders will be charged $1.52 per ounce of cannabis sold.

-6. New Mexico
+3. New Mexico

-New Mexico is making headway as far as the cannabis industry is concerned.
-It recently became the latest state to fully legalize marijuana when Gov. Michelle Lujan Grisham signed a legalization bill into law.
-New Mexico’s Democrat senator, Jacob Candelaria, introduced the bill and testified on its behalf.
 This law, called the Cannabis Regulation Act, states that New Mexican adults 21 and over can legally possess up to 2 ounces of cannabis.
 This law also allows New Mexican residents to grow their own marijuana, with each person permitted to have up to six mature plants.

 After this bill was signed, any person with a past marijuana offense that would now result in a lower sentence or become legal became eligible to have their records automatically expunged.

 According to Candelaria, New Mexicans across the state felt similarly on the issue.
 Rural and urban areas alike were largely in favor.
-Many New Mexico residents agreed with Gov. Lujan Grisham and her statement that recreational cannabis would be the next frontier, so to speak.
+Many New Mexico residents agreed with Governor Lujan Grisham and her statement that recreational cannabis would be the next frontier, so to speak.
 She also empowered New Mexicans to consider the tens of thousands of jobs and $100 million in annual revenue that recreational cannabis could bring to New Mexico.

 The sale of recreational marijuana became legal in New Mexico on April 1, 2022, allowing New Mexican adults 21 and older to make retail cannabis purchases.
 The law states that adult residents may purchase up to 2 ounces of marijuana — or comparable amounts in edible cannabis and liquid extract — from dispensaries and other licensed retailers within the state.
 However, they may keep a larger supply at home.